 - If using a charcoal grill, stack the coals on one side and heat the block on the other side, to keep it from heating too quickly.

 - If using a gas grill, start with the heat on low and steadily increase it, cooking in 15-minute increments just as you would on the stove.

-Hopefully we’re not bursting any bubbles here, but it is not recommended that you heat a Himalayan salt block to temperature in an oven — not only is there a much higher risk of breaking the block, there’s a decent chance your oven will suffer some damage too (picture cleaning a shattered wasteland of formerly-formal salt-ware out of a now-defunct oven and don’t say we didn’t warn ya).
-Not to worry though, that old kitchen kiln can still get in on the action – just heat your block up to temperature on a grill or stovetop, put your soon-to-be-baked-goods on top, and place it in a hot oven.
+Hopefully, we’re not bursting any bubbles here, but it is not recommended that you heat a Himalayan salt block to temperature in an oven — not only is there a much higher risk of breaking the block, but there’s a decent chance your oven will suffer some damage too (picture cleaning a shattered wasteland of formerly formal salt-ware out of a now-defunct oven and don’t say we didn’t warn ya).
+Not to worry though, that old kitchen kiln can still get in on the action — just heat your block up to temperature on a grill or stovetop, put your soon-to-be-baked goods on top, and place it in a hot oven.

 Tip: Salt blocks get very hot when cooking, so placing your block on a metal pan will make it easier and much safer.